roytang/blog/content/post/2012/06/dc-new-52-review-part-2-batman-and-gotham.md

 **Batwoman**

 I really like the artwork here and the panel layouts.
 They all feel so crisp and I love paging through them.
 The stories are okay, except that they don't put enough effort towards the accessibility of the character.
-I've read some of Batwoman's history before so I know a bit what she's about, but this book mostly just dives straight in and expects the reader to "get it&#8221;.
-It's nice that Batwoman doesn't end up as one of Batman's "formal&#8221; allies.
+I've read some of Batwoman's history before so I know a bit what she's about, but this book mostly just dives straight in and expects the reader to "get it".
+It's nice that Batwoman doesn't end up as one of Batman's "formal" allies.
 Instead she ends up working with a certain government agency.
 (This book is also not part of the Night of Owls crossover I think).
-However, I find some story details a bit tough to follow, not sure if it's because of the unusual layouts or the lack of introductory detail &#8211; I find myself having to read each issue one more time to get most of the details.
+However, I find some story details a bit tough to follow, not sure if it's because of the unusual layouts or the lack of introductory detail -- I find myself having to read each issue one more time to get most of the details.
 They're usually worth it though, and this is a book I'm going to keep following.

 **Nightwing**